Fractal147/ebook-pageturner/README.md

 ## Hardware
 The sketch expects something like an esp8266 or esp32.
+By default it will use the internal pullups on the esp8266 for the switches.
-The switches are expected to be connected with a pulldown resistor to gnd or another pin.
+Then the common pin of the switches can be connected to gnd or another pin (driven low).

+This makes the switch pins low when pressed.
+All parts of the above are configurable.

 ### Requirements:
 - Some kind of ESP8266/ESP32 board installed in the Arduino IDE